-Syntax Description seconds Interval (in seconds) at which the system will aggregate BGP routes. • The range is from 6 to 60 or else 0 (zero).
+Syntax Description - seconds Interval (in seconds) at which the system will aggregate BGP routes. • The range is from 6 to 60 or else 0 (zero).
 The default is 30. • A value of 0 (zero) disables timer-based aggregation and starts aggregation immediately.

-Command ModesAddress family configuration (config-router-af)Router configuration (config-router)

-Release Modification 12.2SX This command was introduced.
+Command Default 30 seconds Command Modes Address family confi Router configuration guration (config-router-af) (config-router) Command History Release Modification 12.2SX This command was introduced.
 12.2M This command was integrated into Cisco IOS Release 12.2 Mainline.
 12.2SR This command was integrated into Cisco IOS Release 12.2 SR. XE 2.0 This command was integrated into Cisco IOS XE Release 2.0.
-12.2(33)SRD4 The zero (0) timer was added.

-Use this command to change the default interval at which BGP routes are aggregated.

-In very large configurations, even if the aggregate-address summary-only command is configured, more specific routes are advertised and later withdrawn.
-To avoid this behavior, configure the bgp aggregate-timer to 0 (zero), and the system will immediately check for aggregate routes and suppress specific routes.

-aggregate-address
+AE 2.0 This command was integrated into Cisco IOS AE Release 2.0.
+12.2(33)SRD4 This command was integrated into Cisco IOS XE Release 2.0.
+The zero (0) timer was added.
+Usage Guidelines 12.2(33)SRD4 Use this command to In very large configu more specific routes The zero (0) timer was added. to change the default interval at which BGP routes are aggregated. trations, even if the aggregate-address summary-only command is configured, are advertised and later withdrawn.
+To avoid this behavior, configure the r to 0 (zero), and the system will immediately check for aggregate routes and 12.2(33)SRD4 Use this command to In very large configu more specific routes bgp aggregate-time suppress specific rou The zero (0) timer was added. to change the default interval at which BGP routes are aggregated. trations, even if the aggregate-address summary-only command is configured, are advertised and later withdrawn.
+To avoid this behavior, configure the r to 0 (zero), and the system will immediately check for aggregate routes and 12.2(33)SRD4 Use this command to In very large configu more specific routes bgp aggregate-time suppress specific rout The following examp Router (config) # ro The zero (0) timer was added.
+The zero (1) timer was added.
+The ze Usage Guidelines Examples 12.2(33)SRD4 Use this command to In very large configu more specific routes bgp aggregate-time suppress specific rout The following examp Router(config)# ro Router(config-rout The zero (0) timer was added.
+The zero (1) timer was added.
+The ze bgp always-compare-med bgp always-compare-med no bgp always-compare-med

-Creates an aggregate entry in a BGP database.
+Related Commands Command Description aggregate-address Creates an aggregate entry in a BGP database.